Positive Psychology

 Sonja Lyubomirsky

-Sonja Lyubomirsky has made significant contributions to research on happiness.
+Sonja Lyubomirsky has made significant contributions to research on the science of happiness.
 Her work focuses on the factors that determine happiness and the impact of intentional behavior.
 In addition, she has identified various strategies individuals can use to increase their happiness levels, including expressing gratitude, engaging in acts of kindness, and savoring positive moments.

 Christopher Peterson